bedrocklinux/bedrocklinux-website/markdown/1.0beta2/quickstart.md

 ## {id="manage-users-groups"} Manage users and groups

+Different `adduser` implementations have different flags.
+For consistency, users and groups will be added with the same Bedrock Linux-provided busybox utility.
+The provided busybox's shell is configured to prioritize its own commands over those found in the `$PATH`.
+Launch the shell:

+- {class="rcmd"}
+- /bedrock/libexec/busybox sh

 To handle nuances of how shells are handled in a typical Linux system, Bedrock Linux provides its own meta-shell, `brsh`, which can be configured to immediately switch to some other, desired shell (e.g. bash or zsh).
 Ensure